nagasudhirpulla/taming_python/blog/skills/elasticsearch_setup_windows.md

 ## Change the folder where data is stored
 * By default Elasticsearch data is stored in the data folder of Elasticsearch folder
-* Additional data folders or modification of exi
+* Additional data folders or modification of exisiting data folder can be done using the `elasticsearch.yml` file
+* Open `elasticsearch.yml` file in the config folder of Elasticsearch folder
+*

 ## Set the memory limit of Elasticsearch windows service